PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # Boltac v troll other #

-As they defended into the darkness, Rattick thought about knifing them both then and there.
+As they descended into the darkness, Rattick thought about knifing them both then and there.
 They wouldn't be expecting it.
 It would be a quick, certain profit.
 No chance of Boltac getting him killed.
 But no sooner had the thought crossed his mind than Boltac said, "I know what you're thinking Rattick.
 Why don't I knife these two right now and go through their pockets for loose change."

 "That's not *exactly* what I'm thinking."